MP Estate Planning UK

 how to protect your isa from inheritance tax

-ISAs are generally subject to inheritance tax unless passed to a spouse or civil partner.
-However, with the right planning strategies, you can safeguard your legacy and ensure that your loved ones benefit from your hard-earned savings.
-We specialise in guiding you through the complexities of ISA tax benefits and inheritance tax planning, providing expert advice on ISA inheritance tax exemption.
+ISAs are included in your estate for IHT purposes when you die, unless they pass to a surviving spouse or civil partner.
+However, with the right planning strategies, you can safeguard your legacy and ensure that your loved ones keep more of your hard-earned savings.
+We specialise in guiding you through the complexities of ISA tax benefits and inheritance tax planning, providing specialist advice on ISA inheritance tax protection.

 Key Takeaways

-• Find out how our team of specialists can guide you through the process.
+• Find out how our team of specialists can guide you through the process with a personalised plan.

-• Take the first step in securing your family’s financial future.
+• Take the first step in securing your family’s financial future — plan, don’t panic.

 Understanding Inheritance Tax (IHT)

 Understanding Inheritance Tax is essential for anyone looking to protect their assets and ensure their loved ones are well taken care of.
-Inheritance Tax (IHT) is a tax on the estate of a deceased person, and it can significantly impact the wealth you pass on to your beneficiaries.
+Inheritance Tax (IHT) is a tax on the estate of a deceased person, and with property prices rising while the nil rate band has been frozen since 2009, it now catches far more ordinary families than ever before.

 What is Inheritance Tax?

-Inheritance Tax is levied on the estate of the deceased, including all assets such as property, money, and possessions.
-The tax is applied on the total value of the estate above the tax-free threshold.
-In the UK, the current tax-free threshold for IHT is £325,000 per individual.
+Inheritance Tax is levied on the estate of the deceased, including all assets such as property, savings (including ISAs), investments, and personal possessions.
+The tax is charged on the total value of the estate above the nil rate band.
+The current nil rate band is £325,000 per individual — and it has been frozen at this level since 6 April 2009, with no increase planned until at least April 2031.

 Key aspects of Inheritance Tax include:

-• Gifts given during one’s lifetime can be subject to IHT under certain conditions.
+• Gifts made during your lifetime can be subject to IHT if you die within seven years of making them.

-Effective inheritance tax planning involves considering various strategies, such as gifting assets during your lifetime, setting up trusts, and making use of exemptions and reliefs available under UK tax laws.
+Effective inheritance tax planning involves considering various strategies, such as gifting assets during your lifetime, setting up trusts, investing in IHT-efficient assets, and making full use of the exemptions and reliefs available under UK tax law.
+As Mike Pugh says: “Trusts are not just for the rich — they’re for the smart.”

 Current IHT Thresholds in the UK